-Transition Planning & Work-Based Learning for life after Summit School
+Transition Planning & Work-Based Learning

 The Transition Coordinator at the Summit School performs a variety of duties providing services to students preparing for life after graduation.
 These services include administering age appropriate transition and post-secondary planning assessments throughout the year.
 These assessments help students in developing post-secondary goals related to needs, interests, strengths and skills.
 The results of these assessments also help inform a student’s IEP and serve as a springboard for students’ research on career, vocational and/or college and independent living options.